Nicholas Corozzo: Ruling panel

 In 1996, Corozzo allegedly ordered the murder of Lucchese crime family associate Robert Arena.
 Arena had allegedly murdered Anthony Placido, a member of Corozzo's crew, and had failed to return some stolen marijuana to a drug dealer.
 On June 26, 1996, the Gambino gunmen found Arena driving with Thomas Maranga, an Arena childhood acquaintance with no criminal connections, in the Mill Basin section of Brooklyn.
 After forcing Arena to stop the car, the gunmen shot and killed both men.
-However, till this day there is no concrete evidence that Corozzo ordered the murder of Robert Arena.
+However, until this day there is no concrete evidence that Corozzo ordered the murder of Robert Arena.

 Florida arrest

 In December, 1996, Corozzo was indicted in Miami, Florida on 20 racketeering charges that included attempted murder, arson, and loansharking.
 Corozzo was accused of running a loansharking business in Deerfield Beach, Florida that charged 260% yearly interest on loans.
 Federal agents arrested Corozzo as he emerged from the surf at a beach in Key Biscayne, Florida.
 In August 1997, Corozzo pleaded guilty to racketeering charges in Florida and was sentenced to five to ten years in prison.
 Later that year, Corrozo again pleaded guilty in Brooklyn to racketeering and bribing a jail guard.

 While in federal prison, Corozzo shared a cell with Gambino associate Joseph Vollaro, who was serving a drug conviction.
 After his release, Vollaro started paying tribute to Corozzo's crew on a trucking company he started.
 However, facing another drug conviction in 2004, Vollaro agreed to become a government informant and record his conversations with Corozzo.

 After Corozzo's release from prison on June 10, 2004, it was expected he would again take over the Gambino crime family.
 However, due to increased law enforcement attention, he initially kept a low profile.
 The Gambinos were reportedly led by Jackie D'Amico until 2005.
 Corozzo kept his position as a Caporegime, despite health concerns and tight parole restrictions.
 In 2006, a new report stated that Nicholas Corozzo and D'Amico were the new bosses of the Gambino family, with Arnold "Zeke" Squitieri as underboss and Joseph Corozzo as consigliere.